 Prenatal diagnosis is based on Southern blot hybridization and PCR on samples of chorionic villi or amniotic fluid.

 FXS is an X-linked dominant disorder with reduced penetrance in females.
 Genetic counseling should be offered to families of an affected individual or of carriers of the premutation.

 Management is symptom-based and requires a multidisciplinary approach.
 Treatment with drugs, such as stimulants and selective serotonin reuptake inhibitors (SSRIs; for anxiety, obsessive-compulsive behaviors) and atypical antipsychotic agents (for self-injury, aggressive behaviors, and autism), should be combined with speech therapy, sensory integration occupational therapy, individualized educational plans, and behavioral interventions.
 New targeted treatments for FXS (mGluR5 antagonists, GABA A and B agonists, minocycline) are now being studied.
 Early reports are promising for minocycline.
-These new treatments are likely to modify the lifetime course of FXS and to improve the prognosis.
+These new treatments are likely to modify the lifetime course of FXS and to improve the prognosis

 Currently most boys and approximately 30% of girls with FXS will have significant intellectual deficit in adulthood.